sap-tutorials/Tutorials/tutorials/cp-hana-aa-movielens-07/cp-hana-aa-movielens-07.md

 The view will contain:

-- a input field that will provide suggestion when the first characters are typed leveraging the OData services and its filtering capabilities
+- an input field that will provide suggestion when the first characters are typed leveraging the OData services and its filtering capabilities
   - the search will look into the user identifier & the rating count
 - a series of tables to display:
   - the user details including the rating count & the average note, plus some details about the last rating